thewtex/thesis/introduction/background_and_significance.rst

 Finally, while all these factors can make plaques intrinsically vulnerable to rupture, rupture is caused by extrinsic hemodynamic forces [Schroeder1996,Wootton1999]_.
+Computational finite element analysis has shown that peak wall shear stress is roughly proportional to flow rate at the carotid bifurcation in healthy arteries [Younis2003]_.
 Cyclic hemodynamic pulse pressure has been associated with carotid plaque ulceration [Lovett2003]_.
 Hypertension, as quantified with central systolic blood pressure, correlates with ischemia as quantified with fluid-attenuated inversion recovery (FLAIR) MRI images, where the white matter hyperintensities correlate independently from carotid plaque score [Shrestha2009]_.
 Hemodynamic forces vary from patient to patient with hypertension, pulsatility, and turbulence influenced by the bifurcation and plaque morphology.

 All these factors that have been intuitively been associated with plaque vulnerability are explained formally by a quanitity arising from solid mechanics